luke-clifton/shh/README.md

-# Hssh
+# Shh

-Hssh is a library to enable convinient shell-like programming in Haskell.
+Shh is a library to enable convinient shell-like programming in Haskell.
 It works well in scripts, and from GHCi, allowing you to use GHCi as a shell.

 It supports